1. What are Annuities?

 2. Who inherits an Annuity after the annuitant dies?

-The good news is that annuities are not as complicated after the owner’s death as they during lifetime.
+The good news is that annuities are not as complicated after the owner’s death as they are during lifetime.
 Every annuity has a beneficiary designation with a death beneficiary, which should be fairly simple to interpret.
 In most cases the death beneficiary is identified on the initial application, although the owner may change the beneficiary designation prior to death.
 The beneficiary of record must be confirmed by the annuity company.

 3. How is the amount of the Annuity death benefit determined?